kadiyalauday/USA-Adidas-Sales-Analysis-using-Power-BI/README.md

 **4. Interactive Dashboard Creation:**

-- I designed an intuitive and visually appealing Power BI dashboard to present the insights effectively, making it easy to identify trends and patterns.
+Designed an intuitive and visually appealing Power BI dashboard to present the insights effectively, making it easy to identify trends and patterns.

 ### Conclusion